aamersadiq/aamersadiq.github.io/_posts/2025-05-06-AI -Computer Vision.markdown

 	<li>Researchers submit models to benchmark challenges to see how well they perform.</li>
 	<li>Benchmarks identify state of the art models and track progress across the field.</li>
 </ul>
-Benchmarks are like the final exam, veryone takes the same test, and the scores reveal who’s best.
+Benchmarks are like the final exam, everyone takes the same test, and the scores reveal who’s best.

-Popular Datasets & Benchmark:
+Popular Datasets & Benchmarks:
 <table style="width:70%; border-collapse:collapse; font-family:Arial, sans-serif; margin:20px 0;">
   <thead>
     <tr>